 Hi, I'm Gracie Terzian!
 I am the owner of Ukulala, and many years ago I fell in love with a beautiful instrument called the ukulele.
 Now I am a full-time ukulele performer, instructor, and composer based in New York City.
 I perform and give workshops at many ukulele festivals around the world such as the Ukulele Festival of Scotland, Allegheny Ukulele Festival, Albuquerque Ukulele Festival, New Jersey Ukulele Festival, Gaithersburg Ukulele Festival, and many others.
 You can visit my personal website: www.GracieTerzian.com.

-It doesn't if you are an absolute beginner, or a professional musician.
+It doesn't matter if you are an absolute beginner, or a professional musician.
 It doesn't matter if you are 90 years old, or 5 years old.
 Learning to play the ukulele brings joy to all people, and I look forward to making you fall in love with this amazing instrument, the same way I have!

 I work year-round giving private lessons to students of all levels - both in their homes, and at my home in midtown Manhattan.
 Each student sets their own goals to work toward with me.
 Most students like to meet once a week at the same time slot every week, but some students prefer to keep their lesson schedule flexible, and they just contact me whenever they are ready to schedule their next lesson.
 Both are completely fine.
 I understand that people have busy lives and I try to keep my scheduling as flexible for students as possible.